So what is the Vegan Diet and why should the elderly avoid it?

 A BRIEF HISTORY OF VEGANS AND VEGETARIANS

 The very first time the word Vegetarian was used was in 1839.
-Just for the record, there were also Frutarians who came to be in 1893.
+Just for the record, there were also Fruitarians who came to be in 1893.
 They lived strictly on fruit.
 It’s hard to understand where they would have gotten their protein from.

-It was in 1944, during the second world war when Vegetarians who refused to eat dairy products began calling themselves Vegans.
+It was in 1944, during the second world war when Vegetarians who refused to eat dairy products began calling themselves vegans.
 There are some other oddball dietary terms that most people have never heard of.

 In 1993 people who ate fish but no other meat were called Pescatarian.
 It comes from the Italian word pesce that means fish.

 Another word that has been kicked around is Flexitarian.
 This group follows a mostly vegetarian diet, but will occasionally eat meat or fish.